Play a Walking Bass Line Like a Pro in 4 Easy Steps (You Don’t Even Need A Bass)

 1. The bass notes must provide a clear harmonic context of the song and often include the strongest chord tones, like the root note, the fifth, and other guide tones.

 2. Bass notes must also lead the listener through the harmony, emphasizing a smooth transition and selecting notes that naturally, logically, and smoothly approach a target note of the next chord.
-Often this requires the use of chromatic approach notes.
+Often, this requires the use of a chromatic approach note.

-Any good bass player (or bass player substitute) will play walking bass lines that clearly anchor the harmony of the moment and move seamlessly through the chord progression using a mix of chord tones and chromatic approach notes.
+Any good bass player (or bass player substitute) will play walking bass lines that clearly anchor the moment’s harmony and move seamlessly through the chord progression using a mix of chord tones and chromatic approach notes.

 Different Styles of Bass in Jazz Music

 Though we’re predominantly talking about the walking bass line in this post, jazz music features many different styles of bass playing.
-These different styles of bass playing feature rhythmic variations and other stylistic differences that make each distinct.
+Different styles of bass playing feature rhythmic variations and other stylistic differences that make each distinct.

 2-Feel Bass Lines: